Interactive Luminosity Masks

 Highlight, Midtone, and Shadow Masks

-Assuming you pressed the Highlights button, the panel will create a few helper layers shown in the layer stack, show a preview of the luminosity masks in the main view, and switch to the highlight dialog:
+Assuming you pressed the Zone button, the panel will create a few helper layers shown in the layer stack, show a preview of the luminosity masks in the main view, and switch to the Zone dialog:

 All actions which create a new layer/channel will show a dialog, asking for a name of the layer/channel.
 The midtone and shadow dialogs work exactly the same way, only differing in the fact that they create luminosity masks for midtones and shadows.